Tesla Model S interior & comfort

 Equipment, options and accessories

-The Model S 75D and 100D come with the same range of interior options: a simple black textile finish is standard, although a choice of more sophisticated designs can be specced for £3,200.
+The Model S 100D comes with a simple black textile finish is standard, although a choice of more sophisticated designs can be specced for £3,200.
 Carbon-fibre decor costs a further £250.

 On the P100D, only two interior designs can be chosen, however they add no cost to the car and the seats become ventilated for good measure.
 A glass roof is fitted as standard, while a sunroof can be installed for an extra £1,900.
 Meanwhile, 19-inch silver wheels fitted as standard, with 21-inch sonic carbon slipstream wheels an extra £1,450 and sonic carbon twin-turbine wheels an extra £4,300.
 21-inch ‘Black Arachnid’ wheels also cost £4,300, and are exclusive to the P100D.